Inclement Weather: Summer Heat Advisory

 Classroom Instruction

-High temperatures may impact classroom instruction.
-Faculty and instructors teaching courses in rooms without adequate cooling should work with their departmental scheduler, who will coordinate with the Office of the Registrar, to use their best efforts to find an alternative location for their class.
+High temperatures may affect classroom instruction.
+Faculty and instructors who teach in rooms without adequate cooling should work with their departmental scheduler, who will coordinate with the Office of the Registrar, to use their best efforts to find an alternative location for their class(es).

 Questions

-Please contact your direct supervisor or department director with any questions.
-Employee questions may also be directed to the Human Resources Service Center at 6-3159 or by email at ehsinfo@uoregon.edu.
-Questions regarding safety can be directed to Safety and Risk Services at ehsinfo@uoregon.edu.
+Please contact your direct supervisor or department leadership with questions.
+Employee questions may also be directed to the Human Resources Service Center at 6-3159 or hrinfo@uoregon.edu, or to Safety and Risk Services at ehsinfo@uoregon.edu.